-There has been no change to the Group's reserve and resource position during the last financial year.
-In addition, as these reserves are not yet developed, there has been no production of gas by Blue Energy Ltd to deplete the reserves.
+These reserves are not yet developed, there has been no production of gas by Blue Energy Ltd to deplete the reserves.
 The table below sets out the Group's reserves and resources position.
-All reserves and resources stated in the table are in respect of unconventional gas and are undeveloped reserves.
+All reserves and resources stated in the table are in respect of unconventional gas and are undeveloped reserves and net to Blue Energy.